Multi-Source Replication From Dolt to MySQL

 MySQL Multi-Source Replication

 At its core, the MySQL replication protocol is fairly straightforward.
 It's been around over two decades and has evolved a bit to add new features and optimize data type serialization, but the basic concepts have remained very stable.
-A replica is configured to connect to a source server, and once connected, the source server streams binary events that describe data changes being commited on the source server.
+A replica is configured to connect to a source server, and once connected, the source server streams binary events that describe data changes being committed on the source server.
 If you're curious about more details on how the protocol actually works, check out our deep dive blog on the MySQL replication protocol.

 Multi-source replication is just a small addition on top of this basic idea.
 A replica server is configured for two or more sources and each source server is identified with an assigned replication channel name.
 On the replica, instead of running START REPLICA; you'll run START REPLICA FOR CHANNEL '<channel_name>'; for each channel.